 CONTACT: 212-549-2666, firstname.lastname@example.org

-DETROIT – A federal judge today temporarily prevented a state law from taking effect that would have barred many public entities from providing health insurance to the domestic partners of their employees, finding it to be unconstitutional.
+DETROIT – A federal judge today ruled unconstitutional a 2011 state law that would have barred many public entities from providing health insurance to the domestic partners of their employees, permanently enjoining the law’s enforcement.

-The American Civil Liberties Union and Kirkland & Ellis LLP challenged the law on behalf of five gay and lesbian public employees, as well as their long-term domestic partners, who either lost their health insurance or would have lost their insurance as a result of the law.
+The ACLU and Kirkland & Ellis LLP challenged the law on behalf of five gay and lesbian public employees, as well as their long-term domestic partners, who either lost their health insurance or would have lost their insurance as a result of the law.

 “We’re breathing a sigh of relief right now,” said Peter Ways, an Ann Arbor teacher whose partner would have lost his benefits.
 “This law was clearly meant to target families like ours and to make us feel as though we didn’t count.”